Skip to main content

 Course No. AYM 406

-This course explores in detail the cardiovascular system in Ayurvedic Medicine including various disorders, assessment and treatment.
-It also examines infectious disease.
+This course explores in detail the major systems via srotamsi (channels) as explained in the classical texts of Ayurvedic Medicine including various disorders, assessment and treatment.
 Students learn the causes, signs and symptoms, and pathogenesis of the disorders, as well as treatments through diet, lifestyle, herbal formulas, and other therapies.
 The srotamsi explored are: Raktavaha (blood disorders & skin), Shukravaha (men’s health), Mutravaha (genito-urinary) and Shalakya Tantra (ENT/ head/ neck).

 Introduction to Scientific Research